 Jessica is the President of Jessica Dumas Coaching and Training, She is a professional certified Coach who specializes in speaker coaching and business coaching, helping women speak their truth with clarity and confidence.
 She is also a known facilitator in Indigenous Awareness.
-She uses her passion and knowledge to help businesses create more diverse and inclusive teams by providing relevant and solution-based training.
-One focus is on understanding the Truth and Reconciliation Calls to Action, specifically article number 92, and strategies for Indigenous engagement and employment.
+She uses her passion and knowledge to help businesses create more diverse and inclusive teams by providing relevant and solution-based training with a focus on understanding the Truth and Reconciliation Calls to Action, specifically article number 92, and strategies for Indigenous engagement and employment.
 She is an energetic and motivated professional who quickly gains the trust of her clients and audience with her warm and engaging personality and professional style.

 Jessica’s career started with over 10 years experience in a corporate environment before gaining a certificate in Conflict Resolution and Workshop Facilitation and since has become a sought-after speaker in the areas of Women in Business, Leadership and Indigenous Inclusion.
 Jessica has been featured on NCI FM, CJOB, Now Country, CBC, The Winnipeg Sun, the Winnipeg Free Press, and SAY Magazine to name a few.
 She has spoken on the TED stage as well as emceed several conferences and evening events and is also often found moderating conference panels.